MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/rich-presence-strings/rich-presence-strings-overview.md

 ---

 # Rich Presence

+Rich Presence shows what activity a user is currently doing, in which area of which game.

 By using Rich Presence, your game can advertise what a player is doing right now.
 For example, your game can use Rich Presence strings to show all gamers the status of your game's players, such as *Away*.
 Rich Presence information is visible to gamers connected to Xbox Live.
 Ideally, a Rich Presence string tells other Xbox Live gamers what a player is doing, and where in your game the player is doing it.
 The concept of Rich Presence strings is the same on Xbox One as it was on Xbox 360, but the new implementation follows the Entertainment as a Service initiative.
 The topics in this section describe how to configure your Rich Presence strings and then how to set the string for a user playing your title.